NeighborGoods-LibSoc/neighbor-goods/README.md

 Admin Panel: User management, dispute resolution, settings (admin user only)

 ### Content Organization
-Items organized by user generated tags, by popularity, and by date added Skills categorized by tags with availability indicators Events organized chronologically with resource needs highlighted Requests tracked by status (pending, active, completed)
+Things organized by user generated tags, by popularity, and by date added Skills categorized by tags with availability indicators Events organized chronologically with resource needs highlighted Requests tracked by status (pending, active, completed)